godaddy-wordpress/block-gallery/readme.txt

 [vimeo https://vimeo.com/296746112]

 ## Unrivaled, in every way
 The first of its kind, [Block Gallery](https://wpblockgallery.com?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=block-gallery) offers an unrivaled drag and drop gallery building experience in Gutenberg.
 Drop your images in your choice of photo gallery block, customize display settings, hit publish.
-Too easy.

 ## Unparalleled capabilities
 An innovative transform system lets you instantly change your photos galleries into another form.
 Go from a fullscreen masonry gallery to a casual carousel, with just a single click.
 You won't find another Gutenberg gallery plugin with this kind of capability.
 Guaranteed.